dwija12903/chat-hub/README.md

 3. **Real-time Updates**:
    - Users are notified when someone joins or leaves the chat.
    - Messages are broadcasted instantly to all connected users.

 ---

-## **Testing the Chat**

-To test the real-time chat functionality: [Live Link](https://chathub-qz20.onrender.com/)

-1. Open the [application](https://chathub-qz20.onrender.com/) in two separate browser windows or tabs.
-Both should point to `https://chathub-qz20.onrender.com/`.

-2. Log in with different usernames in each window.

-3. Send messages in one window, and you will see the messages instantly appear in the other window.

-4. The user list will automatically update as users join or leave the chat.

----